qtumproject/qtum-extension-wallet/README.md

 - **Q: What applications can I use QTum Wallet Snap on?**

   **A:** Currently, you can use the QTum bridge to transfer supported assets from the Ethereum Mainnet.
+Also you can visit [wallet.bridge.qtum.net](https://wallet.bridge.qtum.net) to change networks, send ERC-20 and native tokens, and view balances.

 ## QTum Wallet Knowledge Doc

 - **Q: What happens if I lose the keys for my account?**

   **A:** Please be extremely careful with your keys - there is no way to recover them if they are lost.
 QTum Wallet does not have access to users’ keys and cannot help you recover them.
+However, the QTum private key is generated from the MetaMask mnemonic entropy, so it can be recovered if you still have your MetaMask mnemonic (for the first account).

 - **Q: Is QTum Wallet secure?**

   **A:** Snap is extremely safe.
 To ensure the user's complete safety, Snap does not have access to users’ private keys.
-In addition, a security audit has been conducted by [Sayfer](link).
+In addition, a security audit has been conducted by [Sayfer](...).

 ## Contributing